-When you have a home improvement that you need doing, sometimes, you have to call in the experts.
+When you have a home improvement that you need doing, sometimes, you have to call in the experts such as a tradesperson.

 There are a vast number of companies to choose from, to the point it can be difficult to know where to turn.
 There are websites that offer you comparisons and help guides to getting the best quote – but they all forget one important thing: it’s intimidating.
 It’s scary.
 And it’s just downright awkward at times.